thenderson55/goldfinch-with-jest/README.md

 Currently it displays some basic CSS work.
 Please click the "FLEX" and "GRID" buttons to see more.

+To run localhost development version:

+`yarn run dev`

+To run unit and integration tests:

+`yarn test`

+To run Cypress end to end testing:

+`yarn build`
+`yarn start`
+`npx cypress open`

+Select e2e testing and the Chrome browser then click on the `.cy.ts` files.

 <!-- Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 * You shouldn't be doing the same tasks over and over like creating a README from scratch